Buying a home can be an exciting time, and it comes with a lot of paperwork, including purchasing an insurance policy.

 Can you get homeowners insurance without an inspection?

 Yes.
 Legally, you can get homeowners insurance without a home inspection.
-However, insurance companies typically want an inspection before writing the policy to ensure they aren’t buying themselves a claim.
+But insurance companies typically want an inspection before writing the policy to ensure they aren’t buying themselves a claim.
 Some companies can even deny coverage based on the condition of the home.

 You’re not required to keep homeowners insurance once you’ve paid off your mortgage, but it’s a good idea to maintain coverage.
 Without coverage, you’d have to pay out of pocket to fix any damage to your home if you don’t have homeowners insurance, which could get quite costly.